Ojalá (María Becerra song)

-"Ojalá" (Spanish for "hopefully") is a song by Argentine singer-songwriter María Becerra.
-It was written by Becerra and Big One and produced by the latter one.
-The song was released on 1 June 2022 as the lead single from her second studio album, La Nena de Argentina.
+"Ojalá" (Spanish for "Hopefully") is a song by Argentine singer-songwriter María Becerra.
+It was written by Becerra and Big One and produced by the latter.
+The song was released on 1 June 2022, as the lead single from her second studio album, La Nena de Argentina.
+It was nominated for Best Urban Fusion/Performance at the 24th Annual Latin Grammy Awards.

 Background

+The idea for "Ojalá" originated when María Becerra described to producer Big One she wanted the song to have a "reggaeton old school flow," to which the producer replied with "Hit, I'll tell you that".

-On 29 May 2022, Becerra announced the release of "Ojalá" via her social media platforms with the release date and a behind the scenes from the music video.
-The singer also shared a pre save link for the song.
+The song was announced on 29 May 2022 through Becerra's social media platforms with the title, release date, and a clip from the music video.
+"Ojalá" was released on 1 June 2022.

-Becerra also shared a video through Instagram talking with producer Big One on how the making of "Ojalá" came to be, revealing how she had the main idea and melody for the song.

-"Ojalá" was officially released on 1 June 2022 accompanied by its music video.

 Commercial performance

 In Argentina, the song had a 'Hot Shot Debut', debuting at number 3 on the Billboard Argentina Hot 100 during the tracking week of 11 June 2022.
-On its fifth week, the song would reach its peak at number 2 for three consecutive weeks.
-On the week of 22 October 2022, the song reached its peak and the top three for the first time at number 3.
+On its fifth week, the song would reach its peak of number 2 for three consecutive weeks.
 The song also reached the top 10 in Uruguay at number 6.